dmugioiu/ReBarco/README.md

 Reserved for future use.

 ## Ideas for further modes or features
+- Improve code architecture and style.
+Current state was hacked in two evenings.
 - Implement the "old" UDP protocol (maybe using WiFi multicast) to support the existing programs.
 Parts of the rotary switch could be used as an address to use multiple strips.
 - Better WiFi provisioning on runtime.
 - Zigbee/Thread Light